rintin-tim/print_form/README.md

 ## What does print_form do?

-This script prints your unsubmitted form values into a new browser page - preserving them for review after the form has been submitted.
+Prints unsubmitted form values into a new browser page - preserving them for review even after the form has been submitted.

 ## Why?